nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 The caller shouldn't be responsible for that check, as it's easy to forget.
 This isn't limited to conditionals.
 It equally applies to adding a clause to a query.
 These points are raised here since there's a limit to how much Suphle can interfer with the domain layer.

 To summarize, any action expected to precede another should be abstracted as high as realistically required business wise, without callers concerning themselves with it.
 Candidates for centralization are validation, model hydration, conditionals, business logic.
-The solitary purpose of a service coordinator is to serve as fuselage between these central points.
+Actions preceding model operations should be hook into its [lifecycle methods](/docs/v1/authorization#Model-based-authorization).
+The solitary purpose of a service coordinator is to serve as conduit or juncture between these central points.

 ## Creating a service coordinator